cosmostellar/discord-gpt/README.md

 | /custom-ai-profile remove | (None)            |

 ### webhooks
-Since the custom profile feature works with webhooks, you need to add a webhook in your channels.
+Custom profile only works in channels with webhooks.

 | command          | argument |
 | ---------------- | -------- |